MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 3. In the left navigation bar, select **Billing > Purchase Services**.

 4. A list of services will populate the screen.
-Search for or scroll down until you find **Dynamics 365 Remote Assist Attach**.
+Scroll down until you find **Dynamics 365 Remote Assist Attach**.

 5. Hover over the plan and two options will appear: Start free trial or Buy now.
 Select **Start free trial**.
 Follow the next steps of the payment process.